 Polyurethane resins are available in both thermoset and thermoplastic formulations.
 Thermoset polyurethanes are used to pultrude tough parts, such as marine sheet piling and electrical power poles, and to enhance the rigidity of automotive bumper fascias made by reaction injection molding (RIM).
-For information about RIM, see “Fabrication methods,” under "Editor's Picks," at right.
+For information about RIM, see “Fabrication methods.”
 Polyurea polymer formulations are available for reinforced reaction injection molding (RRIM), with the mineral wollastonite as reinforcement.
 They were the first polymers to withstand the high temperatures in automotive painting processes and also provide a Class A finish.
-Huntsman Polyurethanes (Auburn Hills, Mich.) kicked off the “snap-cure” revolution with its VITROX product.
+Huntsman Polyurethanes (Auburn Hills, MI, US) kicked off the “snap-cure” revolution with its VITROX product.
 VITROX can remain at a consistently low and stable viscosity until the “kick off” temperature is reached, which activates a snap cure.
-This trigger temperature is determined by the resin’s catalyst blend and specific formulation, and can be precisely tailored to a customer’s application, with pot life tailorable from less than five minutes to up to several hours compared to traditional PUR pot life of 20 to 25 minutes.
-Designed for infusion, RTM, VARTM and filament winding applications, and targeted at the automotive industry, VITROX offers a Tg of more than 200°C/392°F and reportedly has good mechanicals and inherent FST performance.
+This trigger temperature is determined by the resin’s catalyst blend and specific formulation, and can be precisely tailored to a customer’s application, with pot life tailorable from <5 minutes to up to several hours, compared to conventional PUR pot life of 20-25 minutes.
+Designed for infusion, RTM, VARTM and filament winding applications, and targeted at the automotive industry, VITROX offers a Tg of more than 200°C and reportedly has good mechanicals and inherent FST performance.

 Also available in either form are polyimides (the thermoset form of which already has been described).
 In thermoplastic form, polyimide resin readily releases volatiles under heat and pressure, producing parts with fewer voids.

-There has been considerable demand in the aerospace industry for matrix resins that can deliver autoclave-equivalent laminates (including less than 1 percent void content) without the need to be cured in autoclaves, which are not only large and expensive to buy, but also not cheap to operate.
-Recent industry surveys indicate that for parts 8 m2 to 130 m2 (86 ft2 to 1,400 ft2), ovens can cost 1/7 to 1/10 that of a comparatively-sized autoclave, and the cost of dry fiber and liquid resin can be as much as 70 percent less than the same materials converted to prepreg.
+There has been considerable demand in the aerospace industry for matrix resins that can deliver autoclave-equivalent laminates (including <1% void content) without the need to be cured in autoclaves, which are not only capital intensive but expensive to operate.
+Recent industry surveys indicate that for part sized from 8m2 to 130m2, ovens can be installed for one-seventh to one-tenth the cost of a comparably sized autoclave, and the cost of dry fiber and liquid resin to make oven-curable versions of he parts can be as much as 70% less than the same materials converted to prepreg.

-BMIs have also moved out of autoclave with systems commercially available from Cytec, TenCate, Renegade Materials Corp.
-(Springsboro, Ohio) and Stratton Composite Solutions (Marietta, Ga.).
+BMIs also have moved out of the autoclave, and OOA systems are commercially available from Cytec Solvay, TenCate, Renegade Materials Corp.
+(Springsboro, OH, US) and Stratton Composite Solutions (Marietta, GA, US).
 Hexcel also has an OOA BMI in development.

 Other matrices: Carbon, metal and ceramic

-Perhaps the most exotic matrix, in part because it is neither thermoset nor thermoplastic, is pyrolized and densified noncontinuous carbon, which forms the matrix in carbon/carbon (C/C) composites.
-C/Cs withstand extremely high temperatures — nearly 1650°C/3000°F, for example, on NASA's Space Shuttle components — and also find use in aircraft and race car braking components, missile engines and exhaust nozzles, which can experience short-term service temperatures as high as 2760°C/5000°F.
+Perhaps the most exotic matrix, in part because it is neither thermoset nor thermoplastic, is pyrolized and densified, noncontinuous carbon, which forms the matrix in carbon/carbon (C/C) composites.
+C/Cs withstand extremely high temperatures — nearly 1650°C, for example, on NASA's Space Shuttle components — and also find use in aircraft and race car braking components, missile engines and exhaust nozzles, which can experience short-term service temperatures as high as 2760°C.